 Addictive substances change the body’s physical and psychological functioning.
 Over time, most individuals experience a level of dependence on the substance and suffer if they can’t access another dose.
 Even caffeine requires detox.
-Alcohol and harder drugs like prescription painkillers and cocaine may require detox before a person can begin the psychological healing process.
+Alcohol and harder drugs like prescription painkillers and cocaine may require the help of our California drug detox before a person can begin the psychological healing process.

 What Is Detox?